The Roman Spring of Mrs. Stone

 The Roman Spring of Mrs. Stone is a 1961 British romantic drama film made by Warner Bros.
+The film stars Vivien Leigh and Warren Beatty.
 It was directed by José Quintero and produced by Louis de Rochemont with Lothar Wolff as associate producer.
 The screenplay was written by Gavin Lambert and Jan Read and based on the novel by Tennessee Williams.
 The music score was by Richard Addinsell and the cinematography by Harry Waxman.

 This was the only theatrically released film directed by José Quintero.

 Plot

 Karen Stone, an acclaimed American stage actress and her businessman husband are off on holiday to Rome.
 On the plane, her husband, a multi- millionaire, suffers a fatal heart attack.
 Karen decides to stay in Italy and rent a luxury apartment in Rome.
 She has no reason to go home.
-She shut down her latest play, Shakespeare's "As You Like It" because she realizes she is far too old to play Rosalind.
+She shut down her latest play, Shakespeare's "As You Like It", because she realizes she is far too old to play Rosalind.
 A year later, the Contessa Magda Terribili-Gonzales, a procurer, introduces her to a handsome, well-dressed, narcissistic young Italian named Paolo, who is one in her stable of professional gigolos.

 Magda plots and plans, telling Paolo that Mrs. Stone has just begun to taste loneliness.
 Paolo and Mrs. Stone go out for dinner and dancing, but no more.
 Eventually, she begins the affair.
 She falls in love with him; he pretends to love her.
 She believes that she is different from other mature women he has known.
 Her self-deception is aided by the fact that she does not actually pay him, but buys him expensive clothes and gifts, including a movie camera, and pays his bills through charge accounts.
 They become the subject of gossip columns.
 It soon becomes obvious that Paolo is only interested in himself.
 Eventually he is bored by Mrs. Stone's possessiveness and pursues an American starlet.